-- Obvious step #1: Brush your cat daily to grab up as much loose hair as possible.
+- Step 1: Brush your cat daily to grab up as much loose hair as possible.
 This will prevent excess loose hair from getting into your cat's mouth to form hairballs.

-- Add digestive support and lubricating agents to your cat's diet.
+- Step 2: Add digestive support and lubricating agents to your cat's diet.
 Such support can be found in Omega-3 fish oil for cats, and digestive enzymes for cats.

 Some visitors searched the following phrases: